accesspointmt/alert_wp/README.md

 Pay special attention to the User and Password fields, which must be obtained from the *.APG file given.

+= How do I manually upload a plugin? =

+Upload this folder into the plugins directory for your wordpress site.
+This will give you access to the plugin from the plugin screen in the wordpress installation.

 `<?php code(); // goes in backticks ?>`